masterzion/mzstream/README.md

 # mzstream

-Transmmit video capture video and audio + camera video to the twitch
+Transmit video capture video and audio + camera video to the twitch

 # Configure